PTUA logo

 • those few eccentric citizens who persist in using public transport despite cars being 'obviously' a better way to get around.

-Little wonder that public transport in Melbourne has trouble being taken seriously!
+Little wonder that public transport in Melbourne had trouble being taken seriously!

-Evidence for this attitude among transport bureaucrats, both before and after privatisation, is not hard to find.
+Coming back to Melbourne, it’s easy to find evidence for this attitude among transport bureaucrats, both before and after privatisation.
 Here are just a few examples.

-Example 1: People with money to spend always drive cars
+Example 1: People have money to spend?
+Let them drive cars

-When the Southland shopping centre expanded its premises in the early 1990s, owner Westfield canvassed the option of building a new station on the Frankston train line, which runs right past Southland but where the nearest station is over a kilometre away.
+When the Southland shopping centre expanded its premises in the early 1990s, owner Westfield canvassed the option of building a new station on the Frankston train line, which runs right past Southland but where the nearest station was over a kilometre away.
 A new station made commercial sense for Westfield, as having people come by train would avoid the need for a lot of extra car parking.
 Before long it had gained the support of the community, the council and the PTUA (for whom it had been long-standing policy).
-The only opponent was the Public Transport Corporation, who complained that the extra station would add to their trains' running time - and besides, 'real' people would continue to drive there anyway.
+The only opponent was the Public Transport Corporation, who complained that the extra station would add to their trains’ running time – and besides, ‘real’ people would continue to drive there anyway.
 The Southland expansion duly went ahead without the station and with greatly expanded car parking instead.
+It took over two decades more before Southland eventually got its station in 2017.

-Example 2: People who want hassle-free transport should drive cars
+Example 2: People want hassle-free transport?
+Let them drive cars

 Another example of the government's contempt for public transport users occurred in September 2006, when work on the EastLink tollway ran half a day late and closed the Ringwood train line for the entire Monday morning peak.
 Though tens of thousands of Melburnians were delayed for hours, the government claimed that was not its concern, saying it was a matter between passengers and the private train operator.
 But the system would have been far better prepared for unforeseen delays if the government treated public transport as vital infrastructure (like power lines and freeways), rather than just something that makes a few unimportant commuters grumpy when it fails.

-Example 3: People who've finished their uni degree drive cars
+Example 3: People have finished their uni degree?
+Let them drive cars

 In the late 1990s the Moreland City Council began an investigation into Sydney Road trams and how they could run more effectively.
 The tram operator was wondering what all the fuss was about, because (they said) the North Coburg tram was used mainly by students going to and from Melbourne University, and the Sydney Road section of the route was of lesser importance.
 But when the council did their own survey, they found more people used the North Coburg tram on the Sydney Road part of the route than on the Parkville section around the university.
-In fact, this tram route was and is extensively used by 'real' people, largely for shopping purposes, something our transport bureaucrats would never have thought possible but for this reality check.
+In fact, this tram route has always been extensively used by ‘real’ people for all manner of activities – including many for shopping purposes, something transport bureaucrats of the 1990s would never have thought possible but for this reality check.

-Example 4: People who don't want needless obstacles in their way should drive cars
+Example 5: People don’t want needless obstacles in their way?
+Let them drive cars

 In world cities where public transport is taken seriously, people from all walks of life use it and rely on it for many of their day-to-day travel needs.
 The difference is not in the people themselves (who also own cars and like using them), but in the attitude of government planners toward public transport, and the expectations about public transport quality that have evolved in these cities.
 Far from being a characteristic of 'socialist' countries, the cities where public transport is most used by 'ordinary' people are also the very centres of global capital: New York, London, Zurich, Hong Kong.
 Ignorant statements by economic-rationalist politicians notwithstanding, appreciation of public transport has nothing to do with one's preferred political ideology - merely a concern with the efficient use of scarce resources.